stat456/stat456.github.io/index.md

 This course will introduce the basic ideas of Bayesian statistics and provide a contrast with techniques for classical inference.
 The course focuses on both the philosophical foundations and practical implementation of Bayesian methods.

+A PDF version of the syllabus is available [here](https://github.com/stat456/syllabus/blob/main/STAT456_syllabus.pdf)

 ### Learning Outcomes:

 At the completion of this course, students will be able to: